top of page

 What is the Role of Sulfur in Garlic Plants and Bulb Growth?

-Sulfur not only helps to increase crop yields and improves plant quality, it also has the potential to help increase the uptake of nitrogen, phosphorous and potassium.
+Sulfur not only helps to increase crop yields and improve plant quality, it also has the potential to help increase the uptake of nitrogen, phosphorus, and potassium.
 Sulfur, in the right form, is essential for nitrogen fixation and necessary in the formation of chlorophyll.
 Most sulfur uptake occurs in the late season during bulb growth.
 Garlic plants use sulfur in the processes of producing proteins, amino acids, enzymes, and vitamins.
-Garlic's unique flavor is due partly to the presence of Diallyl Disulfide (DADS or 4,5-dithia-1,7-octadiene) which is an organosulfur compound found in Allium plants.
+Garlic's unique flavor is due partly to the presence of Diallyl Disulfide (DADS or 4,5-dithia-1,7-octadiene), which is an organosulfur compound found in Allium plants.
 Plants with a high sulfur content may have a greater tolerance to pest and disease attacks.

 Can you add too much sulfur to the soil?

-Excessive applications of sulfur most often result in a decline in soil pH and an increase of the problems that occur with the pH decrease.
+Excessive applications of sulfur most often result in a decline in soil pH and an increase in the problems that occur with the pH decrease.
 Unfortunately, sulfur uptake is reduced as the pH of the soil decreases.

 Strategies to Supplement Sulfur in Your Garden.